2015 Alumni Dinner

 Omni New Haven Hotel

-The evening promises to be a wonderful opportunity for alumni and current students to socialize, build connections, and acknowledge the contributions of an extraordinary advocate, scholar, and public servant.
+The evening promises to be a wonderful opportunity for alumni and current students to socialize, build connections, and acknowledge the contributions of an extraordinary advocate and public servant.

 Arvo Mikkanen '86 (Kiowa/Comanche)